microsoft/app-camp/docs/aad/TaskModules.md

 ```

 This is a web form which captures an input `notes` which is a multi line text area.
-The form uses Microsoft Teams SDK's `microsoftTeams.tasks.submitTask` to pass the form values back into a callback function.
+The form uses Microsoft Teams SDK's [`microsoftTeams.tasks.submitTask()` function](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/dialog?view=msteams-client-js-latest#@microsoft-teams-js-dialog-submit){target="_blank"} to pass the form values back into a callback function.

-#### Step 2: Update existing files
+#### Step 2: Update the Order Detail HTML

-**1.\client\pages\orderDetail.html**

-Add a content area to display all comments/notes for the order.
-Add a new button to open the web based form as a dialog.
+In this step, we'll add an "Add Notes" button to the Order Detail page and an HTML element to display the notes.

+In your working folder, open **/client/pages/orderDetail.html**

 Copy below block of code and paste it above the `<table>` element of the page.